If you’re reading this, and my mamma’s sitting there,

 I’m the whisper in the wind, and I’ll be there until the end.

-in your prayers . . .
+And I know I’m in your prayers . . .
 I’m already there.

 (Excerpt from I’m Already There by Lonestar)